 For students with a strong desire to help people and facilitate social change to determine if they wish to pursue a career in social work.
 Students will be introduced to the full range of client and practice settings in the global context.
+Limited to students with 45 credits or less or permission of the instructor.
 Study Area III